 Level of Service Measurements and Targets How we will measure Request for service system Specified standard a.
 0.5 hour (attendance - urgent) b.
 24 hours (resolution - urgent) c.
 24 hours (attendance - non-urgent) d.
 96 hours (resolution - non-urgent) 2019/20 results: a.
 26 minutes (attendance - urgent) b.
 1 hour 25 minutes (resolution - urgent) c.
 50 minutes (attendance - non-urgent d.
-1 hour 52 minutes hours (resolution - non-urgent) Years 1-3 (a) Attendance urgent - achieve the specified standard Years 4-10 (a) Attendance digent - demove the specifical standard Years 1-3 (b) Resolution urgent - achieve the specified standard Years 4-10 (b) Years 1-3 (c) Attendance non-urgent - achieve the specified standard Years 4-10 (c) Years 1-3 (d) Resolution non-urgent - achieve the specified standard Years 4-10 (d) Performance measure ( mandatory) Customer satisfaction The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council about a. drinking water clarity b. drinking water taste c. drinking water odour d. drinking water pressure or flow e. continuity of supply, and f.
+1 hour 52 minutes hours (resolution - non-urgent) Years 1-3 (a) Attendance urgent - achieve the specified standard Years 4-10 (a) Attendance digent - acriieve the specified standard Years 1-3 (b) Resolution urgent - achieve the specified standard Years 4-10 (b) Years 1-3 (c) Attendance non-urgent - achieve the specified standard Years 4-10 (c) Attendance non-digent - achieve the specified standard Years 1-3 (d) Resolution non-urgent - achieve the specified standard Years 4-10 (d) Performance measure ( mandatory) Customer satisfaction The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council about a. drinking water clarity b. drinking water taste c. drinking water odour d. drinking water pressure or flow e. continuity of supply, and f.
 The Council's response to any of these issues

 Level of Service Measurements and Targets How we will measure Request for service system 2019/20 results: Total complaints - 10.4/1000 a.
 5/1000 b.
 16/1000 c.
-0 4 /1000 d.
+0 /1000 d.
 10/1000 e.
 16/1000 f.
-Nil 5 Years 1-3 No more than 20 complaints per 1,000 connections Years 4-10 Council's intended Level of Service is to: Maintain compliant, reliable and efficient rural water supplies Performance measure Where the Council attends a call out in response to a fault or unplanned interruption to its water supply for rural water schemes, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption How we will measure Request for service system Specified standard a.
+Nil Years 1-3 No more than 20 complaints per 1,000 connections Years 4-10 No more than 20 complaints per 1,000 connections Council's intended Level of Service is to: Maintain compliant, reliable and efficient rural water supplies Performance measure Where the Council attends a call out in response to a fault or unplanned interruption to its water supply for rural water schemes, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption How we will measure Request for service system Specified standard a.
 48 hours b.
 96 hours 2019/20 results: a.
 1 hour 24 minutes b.
 4 hours 10 minutes Years 1-3 (a) Attendance time - achieve the specified standard Years 4-10 (a)

-4 This is included in 'clarity' or 'taste' in the Council's service request system.
-5 These cannot be distinguished in Council's request for service system, but are included in a - d.
+This is included in 'clarity' or 'taste' in the Council's service request system.
+These cannot be distinguished in Council's request for service system, but are included in a - d.

-Level of Service Measurements and Targets

-Years 1-3 (b) Resolution time: - achieve the specified standard

-Years 4-10 (b)
+Level of Service Measurements and Targets Years 1-3 (b) Resolution time: - achieve the specified standard Years 4-10 (b) Nesolution time. - deflieve the specified standard